hachyderm/community/usage-docs/README.md

 #### What you should do if reporting this type of activity

-Make sure to include as much information as possible in the report, including any and all toots or links to other relevant information so we are able to quickly and easily see the severity and scope of the issue being reported.
+Make sure to include as much information as possible in the report, including any and all posts or links to other relevant information so we are able to quickly and easily see the severity and scope of the issue being reported.